Muhammad Mushhood Ur Rehman (1), Junaid Kalia (2)

 - The direct relation between pressure difference and cerebral blood flow.

 - Increase in pressure difference ➨ Increase in cerebral blood flow

 - Decrease in resistance ➨ increase in cerebral blood flow

-- Resistance of vessel is determined by radius of vessel, length of vessel, and hematocrit i.e viscosity (Poiseuille’s law)
+- Resistance of vessel is determined by the radius of vessel, length of the vessel, and hematocrit i.e viscosity (Poiseuille’s law)

-- Cerebral blood flow is mainly determined by change in vessel radius specially in small vessels i.e arterioles
+- Cerebral blood flow is mainly determined by change in vessel radius especially in small vessels i.e arterioles

 - Cerebral perfusion pressure (CPP) and cerebrovascular resistance (CVR) are main factors that control Cerebral blood flow.